LindaData/Basics_analysis_with_COVID_data/Sergio-Mora-ST-558-Project-1.md

     `referrence_table_lookup()` and cleans it up to how we want to see the data for our plots down below.
 We also create a few new variables which we will use for out Exploratory Data Analysis (EDA).
-    With this function the user can choose the country they want to see, the date range with a minimum data and a maximum date, and a minimum of new deaths.
-This allows for new the user to easily manipulate the data that they see.
-We are also allowing for further criteria to our function to be passed through.

 <!-- end list -->